idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 # Idrinth's Family Notes

+## Calith

+Calith has started to write to me as a little girl, her problems seem to be small and easily solved.
+Her main issue seems to be how distant and aloof her parents are.
+They likely desired a boy and aren't happy with a girl I'm guessing.
+I'll continue to write with her for sure, it's fun to have such a clean and pure mind to talk to.

 ## Xelian the Crow

 Xelian is a friendly one.
 He seems to have about much interest in crows as I have in wolves.
 It is very entertaining to exchange stories with him about our misadventures.